S3cBar0n/pYT_Tools/README.md

 <h1>pYTTools</h1>
-pYTTools (IT Tools) is a swiss army knife of useful feastures for someone in IT.
+pYTTools (IT Tools) is a swiss army knife of useful features for someone in IT.

 Contains fearures to get basic info on Active Directory Users and Computers.